Rwothoromo/DevFinder/README.md

 ## Design

-The design mockup is for the following pages:
+The design mock-up is for the following pages:

 | 1.
 Developers list.                                             | 2.
 Developer profile.                                    | 3.
 Share profile.                                   |
 | ---------------------------------------------------- | ------------------------------------------------ | ------------------------------------------------ |